smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/03-Rank-And-Partition/README.md

 ## Background & Objectives

 In this section, we will cover the SQL `PARTITION BY` clause and its difference with `GROUP BY` in a `SELECT` statement.
-You will also explore the usecase of  the SQL `PARTITION BY` clause.

 ## Specs

 ### Bucketing The Movie Duration

 First.
 What is a bucket?
-To **'bin'** (or **'bucket'**) the range of values—that is, divide the entire range of values into a series of intervals—and then count how many values fall into each interval.
+To **'bin'** (or **'bucket'**) the range of values — that is, divide the entire range of values into a series of intervals, and then count how many values fall into each interval.
 The bins are usually specified as consecutive, non-overlapping intervals of a variable.
 The bins (intervals) must be adjacent, and are often (but not required to be) of equal size" - https://en.wikipedia.org/wiki/Histogram

 👉 Implement `movie_duration_buckets()` to get the buckets of the movie duration of our database!<br>
 A bucket contain a **count** of all the movies with a duration in the **range** of the bucket.<br>